International Awards Entry Guidelines

 Entrants must also upload:

-- Please bear in mind the jury will be reading the drawings on A4 paper and on screen so landscape orientation is preferred if possible.
+- You may upload up to six separate files.
+These can be configured as one to two drawings per page, if necessary.
+Please bear in mind the jury will be reading the drawings on A4 pages and on screen, so landscape orientation is preferred if possible.

 Photographers

-- Name and contact details of photographer(s).
+- the name and contact details of photographer(s)

-- Photographers will always be credited on their images so supplying us with the correct information on each photograph is essential.
+- photographers will always be credited on their images, so supplying us with the correct information on each photograph is essential

 Sustainability